Tersonous/LightFast/README.md

 # LightFast
-Real time translation of Android assembly arm64 to x86-64 with library interception.
+Real time translation of Android assembly arm64 to x86-64 with libs interception.